arthurbabey/ensemblefs/README.md

 ### 1. Feature Selection Pipeline

-The core of **ensemblefs** is the `FeatureSelectionPipeline`, which provides a fully configurable workflow for feature selection.
+The core of MOOSE-FS is the `FeatureSelectionPipeline`, which provides a fully configurable workflow for feature selection.
 Users can specify:
 - Feature selection methods
 - Merging strategy
 - Evaluation metrics